SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 77. - Power Attack

 You have learned to trade accuracy to land deadlier blows.
-When attacking unarmed or with melee weapons, you can choose to take a -3 penalty to your to hit in order to do additional damage equal to 3 + your proficiency bonus.
+When attacking unarmed or with melee weapons, you can choose to take a -3 penalty to your attack roll in order to do additional damage equal to 3 + your proficiency bonus.

 # 78. - Precision Focused